gazebosim/docs/tutorials/sensor/sensor_demo.md

 }
 ```

-Inside the main we subscribe to the `lidar` topic, and wait till the node is been shutdown.
+Inside the main we subscribe to the `lidar` topic, and wait till the node is shut down.

 #### Build the node